 GRADUATE STUDENT

 I am a PhD student in Human & Statistical Genetics at Washington University.
 My research interests are focused on the genetic profiles and therapeutic targets of MPNSTs.
-I am aiming to figure out the MPNST pathogenesis with bulk and single cell RNA-Seq analyses so as to explore the novel treatments for patients with NF1-MPNST.
+I am aiming to figure out the MPNST pathogenesis with bulk and single-cell RNA-Seq analyses so as to explore novel treatments for patients with NF1-MPNST.

 Neha Amin